andreattamatheus/weatherApp/README.md

 You can access the system with backoffice@yopmail.com and admin@yopmail.com.
 Both have the password _123123123_

+Project has only two pages in the frontend: the /login and /home.

 Needs to add to .env the URL to the api.
 For this test, it's http://localhost:8000/api/

 The frontend is inside the folder resources/js/app.